directus/directus/docs/guides/extensions/operations-add-record-comments.md

 text parameter can be a variable or just another string.

 It will be useful to see the collection and the comment on the card.
-To do this you must include the fields value from the options (eg `collection` and `comment`) as properties.
+To do this you must include the fields value from the options (`collection` and `comment`) as properties.
 Replace the placeholder objects with the following:

 ```js
 overview: ({ collection, comment }) => [